-Did you know that your average camp parent receives more than 120 business emails each day?
-This means that email marketing for summer camps is more than just write text, click send, and repeat.
-Email continues to be the most important way to communicate with your audiences, and this post is geared toward helping you create a sound strategy so you can stand out in crowded inboxes.
-There are so many Email Service Providers to choose from (Hubspot, Mailchimp, and Constant Contact are a few popular options), but these big-picture takeaways are true no matter which option you choose.
+According to Statista, on average, people spend only 10 seconds looking at a marketing email.
+This means that email marketing for summer camps is more than just writing text, clicking send, and repeating.
+Email continues to be one of the most important ways to communicate with your customers, and this post is geared toward helping you create a sound strategy so you can stand out in crowded inboxes.

 Strike the right balance – know which emails to send and when

-Whether you’re a for-profit camp or nonprofit organization, the emails you send are likely to fall into three main categories.
+Whether you’re a for-profit camp or nonprofit organization, the emails you send are likely to fall into two main categories.

 Set up your transactional emails

 Transactional emails focus on accounts, financial transactions, or important tasks.
 These emails should be short and don’t need images or overly-designed headers.
 They should focus on a single task at a time, prominently display due dates, and clearly outline necessary steps in short bullet points.